cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 mysql:8.4.2                  joomla-db    Up 7 minutes (healthy)   3306/tcp, 33060/tcp
 ```

-As we can see, yay!, we have our two services (named containers) which are Joomla and MySQL and they are both *Up*.
+As we can see, yay!, we have our two services (named containers) which are Joomla and MySQL and they are both *Up* (see the `Status` column).
 We see that Joomla uses port `8080` and MySQL uses port `3306`.

 :::tip
 The port `8080` is the one we've specified in our `.env` (variable `WEB_PORT`) and, the same for MySQL, it uses port `3006` because that's the one we defined (`MYSQL_PORT`).